Consumer Digital Empowerment Index

 Automatically switching to the most convenient energy provider is the fourth least empowering service in the study.

-The most empowered country in this area is Belgium (with a score of 40.3) while the least empowered is Spain (with a score of 32.9).
+The most empowered country in this area is Portugal (with a score of 43) while the least empowered is Bulgaria (with a score of 24.9).

 The most empowered consumer profiles are Millennials, living comfortably with disposable income, with other people.